 We come to this chapter very much aware of the fact that through this seven-year period there is a mounting and escalating worldwide rebellion.
 The gospel is being preached throughout the world at this time.
 Many people are being converted to Christ from every tongue and tribe and people and nation.
 The nation of Israel is being redeemed.
 The greatest revival in all of human history is taking place among Jews and Gentiles, more people coming to Christ than ever before.
 The gospel is being preached across the face of the earth.
 And still even with all that proclamation and all the attendant holocausts that are unfolding in the seal judgments and the trumpet judgments, there is still mounting rebellion and mounting rejection until finally the last seven plagues fall at the very end in chapter 16.

 Now when we come to these last seven plagues, they involve ulcerous sores on men, all the sea turned into blood, all the rivers and waters turned into blood, the sun becoming scorchingly hot, the whole world becoming dark, the Euphrates drying up and the pollution of the air and the accompanying terrors in nature, the thunder, the greatest earthquake in the history of the world, lightning and hail.
 Now you can see some common features.
-All three have hail, darkness, blood, sores and hordes from beyond the Euphrates...whether they be insects or demons.
+All three have hail, darkness, blood, and hordes, whether they be insects or demons.

 And remember, by this time the worldwide devastation is inconceivable, just inconceivable.
 It can’t even be understood what it will be like when all of the standard function of the bodies in heaven are skewed, when the earth is overrun by millions and millions of demons who can bring plagues and also kill, when two witnesses are preaching for a period of three and a half years and they shut up the heavens so there’s no rain.
 And you can imagine what’s happened to the water supply, to say nothing of a third of the fresh water in the world being polluted by judgment.
 Incredible problems, but it’s only a foretaste of what is to come.